CALS Ambassador (2021-22)

 Gladys also holds a Master of Laws degree from Makerere University, Uganda (January 27th 2020), a Post Graduate Diploma in Legal Practice from the Law Development Centre, Uganda (2006) a Bachelors of Laws Degree from Makerere University, Uganda (2005), a post-graduate Diploma in Public Administration and Management from the Uganda Management Institute, Uganda (2015), a post-graduate Diploma in Social Justice from Makerere University, Uganda (2014) and a Diploma in Managerial Problems and the Courts, the market and the courts, Democracy, Human Rights and the Courts from Copenhagen Business School, Denmark (2011).

 Gladys is a holder of a certificate for training on Transnational Crime-Wildlife Trafficking and Model Law from the International Law Enforcement Academy (ILEA), Roswell – New Mexico (June 2019), and many other certificates for training in wildlife crime.

-Gladys developed a strong passion in animal protection, welfare and rights.
-Her passion and desire to expand her knowledge in the field of animal law drew her to the LLM in Animal Law at Lewis & Clark Law School.
-She intends to use the knowledge acquired to build more capacity on animal-related issues within the Uganda Judiciary and in the country at large.
-She also intends to influence policies that afford better protection to animals in Uganda.
-She is driven by the belief that animals don’t speak, let us speak for them.
+Gladys’ strong passion for animal protection and the desire to expand her knowledge in the field of animal law drew her to the LLM in Animal Law.
+She has no doubt already used the knowledge she acquired to build more capacity and awareness on animal-related issues in Uganda.
+She also influences policies that afford better protection to animals in Uganda.
+Gladys is driven by the belief that animals don’t speak, let us speak for them.